ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 #### Creating New Move Tutors

 With the information documented above, it is possible to create new move tutors, by utilising unused Tutor IDs (for both Platinum & HGSS).
-In HGSS it is easily possible to define six more moves that can be tutored, using the available space in the existing table in `overlay_0001`.
+In HGSS it is easily possible to define six more moves that can be tutored, using the available space in the existing table in `Overlay 1`.
 Existing commonscripts can be copied/replicated to create new tutors that use the same purchasing mechanisms (shards or BP).
 It is also easily possible to use the same move tutor data to develop tutors that have more unique/complex logic controlling availability/purchase of the tutorable moves with custom scripting.

 In **HGSS**, the Event and Script data of the move tutors in the Frontier Access can be reviewed to find that a small series of commonscripts are used to drive their dialogue & options.
 Adding a new tutor that uses (for example Tutor ID `04`), can be achieved by following these steps:
-1. Update the Tutorable Moves data (`overlay_0001`) to include moves that are aligned to Tutor ID `04` *(Details [here](#type-2b-hgss-compatibility--special-currency-battle-points); hex creator tool [here](#editing-compatibility--special-currency-move-tutors))*.
+1. Update the Tutorable Moves data (`Overlay 1`) to include moves that are aligned to Tutor ID `04` *(Details [here](#type-2b-hgss-compatibility--special-currency-battle-points); hex creator tool [here](#editing-compatibility--special-currency-move-tutors))*.
 2. Update the Pokémon Compatibility data (`waza_oshie.bin`) to set the compatibility for the newly added moves *(Details [here](#type-2b-hgss-compatibility--special-currency-battle-points); hex creator tool [here](#editing-compatibility--special-currency-move-tutors))*.
 3. Locate the last move tutor commonscript (file 2, Script 3).
 Copy the script and paste it as Script 4, editing the `SetVar` commands for variables `32768` & `32775` to change the value the variable is set to (`2`) to `4`, for example: